-ROLL is a Library of learning algorithms for ω-regular languages.
-It consists of all ω-regular learning algorithms available in the literature, namely
+ROLL is a library of learning algorithms for ω-regular languages.
+It consists of all the learning algorithms for the complete class of ω-regular languages available in the literature, namely

 ROLL v1.0 is now publicly available on GitHub at this repository.
-ROLL v1.0 is a large rewrite of the previous version used in the TACAS paper.
+ROLL v1.0 is a major rewrite of the learning algorithms of the previous version used in the TACAS paper.
 Compared to its previous version, it now supports new features such as:

 Dana Angluin.
 “Learning regular sets from queries and counterexamples.”
 Information and computation 75.2 (1987): 87-106.

 Hugues Calbrix, Maurice Nivat, and Andreas Podelski.
 “Ultimately periodic words of rational ω-languages.”
 In MFPS.
 Springer Berlin Heidelberg, 1993: 554-566.

 Oded Maler and Ludwig Staiger.
 “On syntactic congruences for ω-languages.”
 In STACS.
 Springer Berlin Heidelberg, 1993: 586-594.

 Azadeh Farzan, Yu-Fang Chen, Edmund M. Clarke, Yih-Kuen Tsay, Bow-Yaw Wang.
 “Extending automated compositional verification to the full class of omega-regular languages.”
 In TACAS.
 Springer Berlin Heidelberg, 2008: 2-17.

 Dana Angluin, and Dana Fisman.
 “Learning regular omega languages.”
 In ALT.
 Springer International Publishing, 2014: 125-139.